-Social media is useful for different people for different reasons.
-For many, its sole purpose connecting and sharing photos with family members.
-But for small business owners, social media are important lifelines.
+Social media tools are useful for different people for different reasons.
+For many, their sole purpose is connecting and sharing photos with family members.
+But for small business owners, social media tools are important lifelines.

 Without social media like Twitter, FaceBook, and our blogs, we'd have to work very differently to stay connected to the people who like our products and services.
 In addition to being useful business tools, social media can also be used to shape and refine who we are as human beings and business leaders.
 Here are some specific ways to use social media as a personal development tool.